PaddlePaddle/models/sequence_tagging_for_ner/README_en.md

 .            .
 O     O
 ```

-First column is the sentense, Second and third columns are not used.
+First column is the sentence, Second and third columns are not used.
 Fouth column is the NER tag but in I-TYPE scheme.
 In reader.py,  I-TYPE scheme is transformed into BIO method scheme.
 Here are some generated example data.

 | sentense | is upper case| tagged labble |